Fulma/Fulma/GUIDELINES.md

 ./build.cmd Build
 ```

-On *nises and MacOSX:
+On Unix:
 ```shell
 ./build.sh Build
 ```

 #### Test
-In order to test what you've just commited, the easiest way is to...
-[TODO]
+In order to test what you've just commited, the easiest way is to create/update the documentation.
+The documentation being build using Fulma itself.

 ### 2 - Add or update documentation